 FontStructions from 2011: fs Perpetual (dotted line face), fs Slither, fs No Escape, fs Prompt (a DNA-inspired biochemical lab face), fs Plus H (horizontally striped face), fs Arc Test 2:2 (a modular blackboard bold face), fs V Simple (2010, textured face), fs Instant, fs Permutation V, fs Rehash Monoic (labyrinthine), fs Meta (texture face), fs Scroll, fs Scroll Not (stencil).

-FontStructions from 2012: fs Translucent (a texture face), fs Bank, fs Shade, fs Confined (white on black), fs Institutional (+Vo, +HeVe, +Ho, +He, +Ve: texture faces), fs Bang, fs Random (textured face), fs Random Pattern, fs Lead, fs Tungsten.
+FontStructions from 2012: fs Translucent (a texture face), fs Bank, fs Shade, fs Confined (white on black), fs Institutional (+Vo, +HeVe, +Ho, +He, +Ve: texture faces), fs Bang, fs Random (textured face), fs Random Pattern, fs Lead, fs Tin, fs Silver, fs Tungsten.

-Free Latin and Greek fonts: BPLatinNumerals, BPbigHead, BPchildLefty, BPchildFatty, BPchubby, BPchubbyFat, BPdots, BPilialena, BPletterSquares, BPletterSquaresWide, BPmolecules, BPmouse, BPmyhand, BPneon [paperclip face], BPpong [light stencil face], BPsquareHand, BPtall, BP PhD Sans, BP PhD Italic, BP PhD Mono, BP Inktrap, BP Script.
+George Triantafyllakos was born in Thessaloniki, Greece, in 1980.
+In 2004, he was a PhD student, Department of Informatics, Aristotle University of Thessaloniki.
+Founder, with Manolis Pratsinakis, of Backpacker, where one can find free Latin and Greek typefaces: BPLatinNumerals, BPbigHead, BPchildLefty, BPchildFatty, BPchubby, BPchubbyFat, BPdots, BPilialena, BPletterSquares, BPletterSquaresWide, BPmolecules, BPmouse, BPmyhand, BPneon [paperclip face], BPpong [light stencil face], BPsquareHand, BPtall, BP PhD Sans, BP PhD Italic, BP PhD Mono, BP Inktrap, BP Script.
 These include quite a few handwriting faces.
-Commercial handwriting fonts at Cannibal: BPPallas, BPOlga, BPMaria, BPHaroula.
-These fonts were made by George Triantafyllakos (b.
-1980) from 2001 to 2005.
+Commercial handwriting fonts at Cannibal (2001-2005): BPPallas, BPOlga, BPMaria, BPHaroula.
 In 2007, he added BP display black, BP mono and BP mono italics, and BP script.
 In 2008, BPreplay was created as a correction of MgOpenModata.
 Creations in 2009 and 2010: BPOApeloig, BPScript, BP Typewrite, BP Imperial (think Impact), BP Dots (30 monospaced dot fonts).
 In 2004, he was a PhD student, Department of Informatics, Aristotle University of Thessaloniki.
-Dafont link.
-Fontsquirrel link.
-[Google] [More] ⦿

 BenBenWorld (or: BB Bureau)

-Benoît Bodhuin (aka Ben Ben) lived in Tournai, Belgium, but seems now to be in "chti" country, i.e., in Villeneuve d'Ascq, France.
+Benoît Bodhuin (aka Ben Ben) lived in Tournai, Belgium, and after a brief spell in "chti" country, i.e., in Villeneuve d'Ascq, France, he relocated to Nantes in France.
 He studied mathematics and graphic design.
 Freelance graphic designer since 2004.
 In 2011, he set up Benben World at MyFonts.

 Designers of Blackout (2007, futuristic), Curves Accent (2007, multilined and artsy), and paperclip Wire (2007).
 Blackout is run by Raymond Robert Holling (b.
 Phoenix, AZ, 1987) who is working towards a degree in visual communication at Arizona State University.
 [Google] [MyFonts] [More] ⦿